ATN Event Staffing Logo

 4. Technical Elements

-If you have any technical elements like mobile apps, photo booths, or digital activities, you’ll need to cover the operational instructions for those elements.
-This is where online videos can come in handy.
+If you have any technical elements, such as mobile apps, photo booths, or digital activities, you’ll need to provide operational instructions for those elements.
+This is where online videos can be particularly helpful.

 5. Event Footprint: